-Have you ever faced in front of the mirror and thought, "I hate my body"?
+Have you ever faced in front of the mirror and thought, "I hate my body" or "why do I feel ugly"?
 If yes, then you might have poor body image.
 In the age of technology and social media, there is a rise in the number of people who have poor body image.
 While this condition is often associated with women, there is an increasing number of men who also have poor body image.

 We are our very own worst critic.
 We often hear a nagging voice in our ear that whispers to us that we are too fat, our hair does not look good, or our outfit does not fit us.
 Sometimes these whispers turn to loud shouts telling us that we look ugly and that nobody will ever notice or be drawn to us.
 Sometimes, the loud shouts can turn into a destructive behavior; thus, it is important that you learn about poor body image and how to overcome it.